 What You Need to Know About ISO 45001

-Each day, thousands of workers around the world die each day from occupational industries.
+Each day, thousands of workers around the world die each day from occupational injuries.
 ISO 45001 is the first international occupational health and safety (OHS) standard that works to prevent these deaths with clear guidelines to help organizations improve conditions in the workplace.
 Here, Zoë Frances, Product Marketing Director at VelocityEHS, takes a closer look at ISO 45001 and how it affects you and your company.

 What Is ISO 45001?